hyperledger/aries-rfcs/concepts/indirect-identity-control/README.md

 `foreign_travel`, or `new_relationships`.
 Like _bases_, permissions need to be
 formally defined and referencable by URI.)

 1. What are possible __constraints__ on a proxy?
-(Constraints are bound to a particular proxies, whereas a permission model is bound to the identity that the proxy is controlling.
+(Constraints are bound to particular proxies, whereas a permission model is bound to the identity that the proxy is controlling; this distinction will make more sense in an [example]( guardianship-sample/trust-framework.md).
 Some constraints might include `geo_radius`, `jurisdiction`, `biometric_consent_freshness`, and so forth.
 These values also need to be formally defined and referencable by URI.)